tdewin/best-practices-guide/resource_planning/vpower_nfs_and_virtual_lab.md

 2.  **PING** tests are initiated according to the masqueraded network configuration.
 The ping is sent from the Veeam backup server using the static routes added during the job execution.
 Since the masquerade network is not part of the Veeam backup server's own subnet, the packet is sent to the gateway matching the Virtual Lab network (usually the virtual lab appliance).

 3.  **Application-specific testing** uses scripts and is enabled based on the roles assigned to a VM in the application group configuration.
-The built-in roles will check corresponding TCP ports for a given service, while additional testing is available for SQL Server (see next section).
-TCP requests are sent from the Veeam backup server, and the routing to the virtual machine is handled by the Virtual Lab proxy appliance.
+The built-in roles will check corresponding TCP ports for a given service.
+The built-in role for SQL Server provides additional testing (see next section), and custom scripts may be used for third party applications.
+Requests are sent from the Veeam backup server, and the routing to the virtual machine is handled by the Virtual Lab proxy appliance.